tensorflow/tensorflow/tensorflow/contrib/go/README.md

 # TensorFlow for Go

-This is a high-level API to generate and control the execution of a TensorFlow graph from Go.
+This package provides a high-level Go API for TensorFlow, this package provides the nexessary tools to create and manipulate Tensors, Variables, Constants and build, load and run Graphs.

 TODO: Add link to GoDoc